rclone/rclone/docs/content/overview.md

 #### Encoding option {#encoding}

-Most backends have an encoding options, specified as a flag `--backend-encoding` where `backend` is the name of the backend, or as a config parameter `encoding` (you'll need to select the Advanced config in `rclone config` to see it).
+Most backends have an encoding option, specified as a flag `--backend-encoding` where `backend` is the name of the backend, or as a config parameter `encoding` (you'll need to select the Advanced config in `rclone config` to see it).